 This particular Hoisin duck brioche dish was inspired by a recent visit to Ruby, Exeter, where I enjoyed something very similar.
 Yep here I am dreaming of Ruby again!
+The restaurant used to be in Queen Street but they’ve relocated to the beach.
+I don’t blame them.

 Well anyway the duck and hoisin are beautiful together, along with the cucumber, and although I am more used to enjoying this mixture in pancake wraps, I found the brioche really good with them, since brioche is naturally sweet and chewy, and just seemed to complement the hoisin duck flavors.